Content is Everything

 social media is twenty years old

 Please take a moment to let that sink in.
 Social media is mainstream media.
 It’s pretty much legacy media.
-It’s no longer some mysterious cash generator that apparently “only kids truly understand”.
+It’s no longer some mysterious cash generator that only kids truly understand.
 Social media is very much old hat.
 Yes, even TikTok.

-For the corporate world, social media is merely just another channel for organisations to communicate with customers, and hopefully generate leads.
+For the corporate world today, social media should be considered merely just another channel for organisations to communicate with customers, and hopefully generate leads.
+However, there is a powerful narrative that is encoded within the promise of social media that modern-day marketers are seemingly unable to shake.

-The corporate sector gold rush started something like this: An intern sitting in a mailroom somewhere opened a company Facebook account and uploaded a couple of cat memes to it, triggering a tidal wave of orders, seemingly out of nowhere.
+The corporate social media gold rush started something like this: An intern sitting in a mailroom somewhere opened a company Facebook account and uploaded a couple of cat memes to it, triggering a tidal wave of orders, seemingly out of nowhere.

 Process is nothing

-We are in the ghost town phase of the social media gold rush cycle.
-These days, what we have in the overwhelming majority of corporate social media feeds is textbook parity gridlock.
+These days, what we have is businesses following the same old process, but getting very little in return.
+The overwhelming majority of corporate social media feeds is textbook parity gridlock.

 What this means is you can no longer simply look around at what your competitors are doing and copy them.
 Just like gold-panning, the process is mandatory, but process alone will not guarantee your success.